 By using BIM workflows, project teams can improve coordination, reduce errors, and enhance project planning.

 These BIM models often work alongside cost planning workflows supported by construction estimating services to ensure accurate project budgeting.
+For a full guide, see Construction Takeoff and Estimation Explained

 How BIM and CAD Work Together